Diribe Welteji

 Diribe Welteji Kejelcha (born 13 May 2002) is an Ethiopian middle-distance runner.
-She placed fourth in the 800 metres at the 2022 World Athletics Championships.
+She won the silver medal in the 1500 metres at the 2023 World Championships and placed fourth in the 800 metres at the 2022 World Championships.

 At age 16, Welteji won the 800 m at the 2018 World U20 Championships, breaking the championship record in the process.
 She took silver for the 1500 metres at the 2021 World U20 Championships.

+Since September 2025, Welteji has been suspended from competition pending an appeal from the Athletics Integrity Unit for an anti-doping rule violation that she had been cleared from.

 Career

 A 16-year-old Diribe Welteji won the gold medal for the 800 m event at the 2018 World Under-20 Championships in Tampere, where she also competed in the women's 4 × 400 m relay without reaching the final, but achieving an Ethiopian junior record.

 In 2019, she won a gold in the 1500 metres at the African U20 Championships, finished sixth in the 800 m event at the African Games in Rabat, and was eliminated in the semi-finals of the 800 m event at the Doha World Championships.

-The 19-year-old competed without success in the women's 1500 m at the delayed 2020 Tokyo Olympics in 2021, but took silver in this event at the World U20 Championships held in Nairobi.
+The 19-year-old competed without success in the women's 1500 m at the delayed 2020 Tokyo Olympics in August 2021, but the same month took silver in this event at the World U20 Championships held in Nairobi.

 Welteji placed fourth in the 800 m at the 2022 World Athletics Championships in Eugene, Oregon in July with a time of 1:57.02.
-On 6 August, she won her first Diamond League meeting, setting in the 1500m a personal best and meet record of 3:56.91 at the Kamila Skolimowska Memorial in Chorzów; she finished ahead of her compatriot Gudaf Tsegay.
+In August, she won her first Diamond League meeting with a 1500 m victory, beating her esteemed compatriot Gudaf Tsegay at the Kamila Skolimowska Memorial in Chorzów, Poland.
+Welteji improved her personal best by more than two seconds and set a meet record with 3:56.91.

+On October 1, 2023, Welteji broke the 1 mile women's road record by running 4:20.98 in Riga at the World Athletics Road Running Championships.

+In December 2024, it was announced that she had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.